 When your kids surf the web, they can accidentally install malware masked as a game.
 As a result, your hardware can be affected, and your credit card details can be stolen by scammers.

-Can mSpy Protect My Child from the Dangers of Using the Internet?
+Can mSpy Protect My Child From the Dangers of the Internet?

 The Internet involves risks.
 And kids are the most common targets for online scammers and predators.
 It’s understood that parents can’t watch their children every single minute.
 But they still need a solution to prevent children from abuse.